Jamaica Jerk Sauce – Homemade and Easy

 You can use jerk sauce for a multitude of ways.
-You could use it to add some heat to any ready made meal, or to use as a marinade.
+It could be used to add some heat to any ready made meal, or to use as a marinade.
 I’ve been known to add a dollop of jerk sauce to everything from:

 These are just a few ways you can use jerk sauce, to show you its wide use.

-In its current state, I’ve made the sauce so it’s consistent is similar to an actual sauce – thin enough to pour, but thick enough to properly embody all the flavours.
+In its current state, I’ve made the sauce so that its consistency is similar to an actual sauce – thin enough to pour, but thick enough to properly embody all the flavours.
 Want a thicker wet rub?
 Simply reduce the water a bit.

-If you have to substitute and can’t scotch bonnet peppers, habanero peppers are your next best bet.
-They do not taste exactly alike, however will do in a pinch and I’m probably just being extremely picky.
+If you have to substitute and can’t find scotch bonnet peppers, habanero peppers are your next best bet.
+They do not taste exactly alike, however will do in a pinch.

 Okay friends.
 Dive into this recipe and I hope you enjoy!
 Please remember a few important tips: